Skip to main content

 atmos auth list --format yaml

-atmos auth list --format tree --identities
+atmos auth list --format mermaid

 Output Formats